ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab01.md

 <p>Let's take a little detour on how to best create and modify text files.
 These will carry all the code (regardless of computer language) that we want to assemble, compile, and execute.</p>

 <p>You are surely all familiar with Microsoft Word as a widely-used "word processor", but please DO <b>NOT</b> USE MS WORD TO WRITE PROGRAMS!!! :)<br>
-<p>Instead, for programming, you have access to a very large number of excellent text editors - most of them are free to use!
+Instead, for programming, you have access to a very large number of excellent text editors - most of them are free to use!
 I will introduce you to just 4 of them below.
 If you already have a favorite editor and know how to use it well, then you don't have to change and use something else, just for this class.</p>
 <p>In fact, <i>AND PLEASE NOTE THIS</i>, no one editor is necessarily "better" than another.
 It is a matter of your preference.
 This is a great time for you to explore multiple options and then pick one.
 Once you pick an editor of choice, STICK WITH IT!<br>
 As you progress in your Computer Science education and, subsequently, your careers in CS, make sure you end up learning how to use more than one editor.
 You can still have a "favorite" that you excel at using, but at least have a working familiarity with others.</p>